Jim Steacy

 James Steacy (born 29 May 1984 in Saskatoon, Saskatchewan) is a male hammer thrower from Canada.
-His personal best of 79.13 metres, achieved in May 2008 in Lethbridge, Alberta, stands as the current Canadian record.
+His personal best of 79.13 metres, achieved in May 2008 in Lethbridge, Alberta, stood as the Canadian record until 2023.
 He represented Canada at the 2008 and 2012 Summer Olympics.
 With a top 12 finish at the 2008 Summer Olympics, he became the first Canadian in 84 years to reach the Olympic hammer throw final.
 Competing for University of Lethbridge, he is a five time CIS national champion in the weight throw and is the current CIS record holder in the event.
 He is the older brother of Canadian hammer thrower Heather Steacy.

 He currently serves as a police officer for Lethbridge Police Service, in Lethbridge, Alberta.